XanaduAI/blackbird/doc/syntax.rst

 after the metadata block, and before the quantum program/variables are defined.

-The ``include`` statement allows the external Blackbird program to be used as a qquantum subroutine within the existing script.
-This quantum operation is called via the ``name`` of the included Blackbird script.
+The ``include`` statement allows the external Blackbird program to be used as a subroutine within the existing script.
+This quantum subroutine is called via the ``name`` of the included Blackbird script.
 For example, consider a state teleportation template, ``state_teleportation.xbb``: